lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

         plot.caption = element_text(colour = "grey50"))
 ```

-and plot the first map showing all fatal and non-fatal road crashes in South Australia in 2016 by running
+and plot the first map showing all fatal and non-fatal road crashes in South Australia in 2016.

 ```r
 # Plot road accidents